Baduit/TopFlight/README.md

 # Todo:
 - Add a erase instruction for array
+- Finish the tricks to be able to play with the canvas online

 # Things that would be nice but I'm pretty sure I won't have the time to do it
 - A real doc for the langage instead/in addition of this readme